 Officials

 Officials come from all over the world to practice, learn, teach, mentor, bond and celebrate at RollerCon.
-But RollerCon is so much more than a typical derby event – more skating, more skaters, more scrimmages, more challenges, bouts, and skating events stretching all day and night, including opportunities for experience and evaluations in multiple rulesets.
+But RollerCon is so much more than a typical derby event – more skating, more skaters, more scrimmages, more challenges, bouts, and non-derby skating events stretching all day and night, including opportunities for experience and evaluations in multiple rulesets.
 It’s an Official’s dream – and a bit of an administrative puzzle, as well.
-Officials are a crucial piece of the RollerCon Volunteer Staff puzzle.
-Your hours and compensation are tracked much like the rest of our volunteer staff, but of course there is The Patch – and some additional benefits and requirements.
+Officials are crucial members of the RollerCon Staff.
+Your hours and compensation are tracked much like the rest of our volunteer staff, but of course there is The Patch – and some additional benefits, opportunities and requirements.

 RollerCon Passes for Officials

-We have several passes to consider, including an Officials Pass for those who commit to officiate and really don’t plan to do much else (but we really think you should consider having some fun at other events, parties and classes, too).
+We have several passes to consider.
 Please check out the different types of passes and privileges they offer: RollerCon Passes.

 Before RollerCon